Multiple Business Entities

 You can see the business entity assigned at the account level for customers with an overriding business entity applied directly on their account page, under "Account Information".
 You can also do an API query on the Account object to identify which entity is associated with an account, or, for accounts using automatic assignment, an API query on the Invoice object to see which entity was applied to a specific invoice.

-Account Hierarchy and Entities
+Account hierarchy and entities

 If you have customers with a parent/child account hierarchy, the application of business entities for transactions depends on the billing preferences of the parent/child relationship.